Elemend/Vein-Miner-Unified/README.md

 __________________________________________________________________________________________________

-This Veinminer works with the following tools:
+This Veinminer works with all tools:

-Diamond Pickaxe, Diamond Axe, Diamond Shovel, Diamond Hoe

-Iron Pickaxe, Iron Axe, Iron Shovel, Iron Hoe and Shears
+All Pickaxes, All Axes, All Shovel and All Hoes and also Shears.

 Using these tools still follows the same principle as past Versions: **Mine Blocks while sneaking** and all identical Blocks that are **orthogonally connected** to the one mined, up to a distance of 4 Blocks will be mined too.
 The theoretical Maximum Volume of Blocks that it will mine is 9x9x9, or 729 Blocks.
 (Theoretically because the player has to stand somewhere)